This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 In order to ensure consistency and fairness, the general principles and procedures set out in this policy are followed by all academic Schools.

 QAA, equality law, and equality unit

 The Universitys admissions policies are consistent with the Quality Assurance Agencys Code on Admissions, Recruitment and Widening Access and comply with current equality laws affecting the admission of students and Chapter B11, Research Degrees of the Quality Assurance Agencys Quality Code.
-The admissions process is covered by the Universitys Equality and Inclusion Framework, which is available from the University's Equality Policy Unit.
+The admissions process is covered by the Universitys Equality and Inclusion Framework, which is available from the University's Equality and Inclusion Unit.